 An invoice is a request for payment.
 It lists the goods or services you’ve supplied, and shows what your customer owes in return.

 Your invoices are also tax documents.
-You’re required to keep copies to show what revenue you earned and – if you’re GST registered – evidence of the tax you have collected for the government.
+You’re required to keep copies to show what revenue you earned and any sales tax you may have collected for the government.

 2. What are the different types of invoice?

 Invoices come in many varieties, each with their own name.
 Here are some of the more common.

 - Sales invoice